NTK-Guided Few-Shot Class Incremental Learning: Experiments

 \subsection{Comparison with State-of-the-Art}

-In this subsection, we report the primary results for CIFAR100 in \cref{tab:CIFAR100}, \emph{mini}ImageNet in \cref{tab:mini-ImageNet}, CUB200 in \cref{tab:cub200}, and ImageNet100 in \cref{tab:ImageNet100}.
-From the results, we observe that our NTK-FSCIL consistently outperforms its competitors.
-It exhibits superior end-session accuracy and an admirable PD, which represents the difference between initial and final session accuracies.
-A reduced PD value suggests enhanced anti-amnesia capability, while an elevated end-session accuracy indicates advanced generalization across incremental sessions.
-For instance, our method achieves a significant 8.2\% improvement in end-session accuracy and 11.4\% improvement in PD over NC-FSCIL on CIFAR100, underscoring its exceptional generalization and anti-amnesia capabilities.
+In this subsection, we report the primary results for CIFAR100 in Table~\ref{tab:CIFAR100}, \emph{mini}ImageNet in Table~\ref{tab:mini-ImageNet}, CUB200 in Table~\ref{tab:cub200}, and ImageNet100 in Table~\ref{tab:ImageNet100}.
+To ensure a comprehensive comparison, we report both the original results from various methods and our re-implementation using open-source code and optimal parameters on identical hardware for ResNet-18 and ResNet $\times$ 2.
+Our experimental results demonstrate that NTK-FSCIL consistently outperforms competing methods across all datasets.
+This superiority is evident in three key metrics: (1) end-session accuracy, (2) PD, defined as the disparity between initial and final session accuracies, and (3) harmonic mean ($H$), as shown in Eq.~\ref{harmonic_mean}.
+A higher end-session accuracy indicates improved generalization across incremental sessions, while a lower PD value suggests enhanced anti-amnesia capability.
+The harmonic mean provides a comprehensive measure of model performance, demonstrating that generalization improves with increasing network width, rather than merely enhancing overall model expressivity.
+For instance, our method demonstrates a notable improvement on CIFAR100, achieving an 9.3\% increase in end-session accuracy, an 13.6\% enhancement in PD, and a 4.1\% boost in $H$ compared to the next best method, NC-FSCIL \cite{yang2023neural}.
 Furthermore, similar outcomes are also observed on other datasets.
-For the end-session accuracy on \emph{mini}ImageNet and ImageNet100, our NTK-FSCIL surpasses the nearest competitors, NC-FSCIL \cite{yang2023neural} and CEC \cite{zhang2021few}, by 3\% and 6.2\%.

-For CUB200, considering that most methodologies, such as those proposed by \cite{zhang2021few,peng2022few,yang2023neural}, leverage the pre-trained weights of ResNet-18, it becomes necessary to bypass both the widening and self-supervised modules to maintain a fair comparison.
-Despite this limitation, our partial implementation of NTK-FSCIL still demonstrates remarkable efficacy.
-Additionally, we have adopted two more efficient pre-trained weights, namely Swin Transformer \cite{liu2021swin} and ConvNeXt \cite{liu2022convnet}, which have achieved far superior FSCIL performance.

-At its core, our NTK-FSCIL, grounded in the principles of the NTK to enhance model generalization, primarily evaluates its success through performance in incremental learning sessions.
-Here, it showcases superior results, placing it at the forefront of the field.
-This adeptness in managing incremental sessions further enables our NTK-FSCIL model to achieve prominent positions in the PD metric, illustrating its comprehensive and balanced performance across various measures.
+For both \emph{mini}ImageNet and ImageNet100, our approach on the ResNet-18×2 architecture demonstrates significant improvements: it achieves a 3.5\% gain in end-session accuracy over the second-best-performing CEC \cite{zhang2021few} using the same architecture for \emph{mini}ImageNet, and for ImageNet100, it yields enhancements of 6.0\% in end-session accuracy and 3.1\% in \( H \) over the second-best-performing ALICE \cite{peng2022few} also using the same architecture.